-Canada.
-Peters, who later violates this new law by being found in possession of a restricted of senior citizens in a major metropolitan Canadian city.
-The CRTC, which hears applications and grants licences for new radio stations, may make laws governing its affairs that will affect
+28. Ned Stogers wishes to set up a radio station that caters exclusively to the music preferences of senior citizens in a major metropolitan Canadian city.
+The CRTC, which hears applications and grants licences for new radio stations, may make laws governing its affairs that will affect Ned although it is not a government.